Key takeaways

 Mobile development stands out against web and desktop development.
 And it’s not only a question of technologies and platforms, but also the way users interact with apps.
 For your convenience, we prepared a checklist that combines the key points of looking for an outsourcing development team in general and an app development partner in particular.

-A good vendor won’t shy away from all those questions and will make sure you have a stress-free development and a successful launch.
+A good vendor won’t shy away from any of those questions and will make sure you have a stress-free development and a successful launch.
 Because in the end, shared views and goals are what makes you partners.

 For 7 years Purrweb has been a proud app development partner to many mobile startups around the world.
 If you’d like to get more insights into app development or run your requirements by us — our experts are just a click away.
 Fill in the form below and we’ll be in touch within 24 hours.